DCMZ88/internship/Week 11/README.md

 4. Compare Ground Truths with model outputs
 6. Calculate relevant metrics

+**Second Method to generate Ground Truth**

+Generating the Ground Truth:
+   1. Comparing the outputs of the VLMs to generate a 'Ground Truth'
+   2. If the word/label appears in more than 75% of the models, record it as a 'Ground Truth'

 **Metrics used to evaluate OCR capabilities**

 > Taken from [OCR Accuracy](https://www.docsumo.com/blogs/ocr/accuracy)